Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

 Overall, this project showcases proficiency in frontend development, teamwork, problem-solving, and the ability to build and deploy a modern web application.

-<h4> NAMES OF GROUP MEMBERS WITH LINKS TO THEIR GITHUB PROFIE </h4>
+<h4> NAMES OF GROUP MEMBERS WITH LINKS TO THEIR GITHUB PROFILES </h4>

 1. Tolani ---- https://github.com/Ogunjobitola
 2. Ifeoluwa --- https://github.com/Ifeoluwa-2402